andreseduardop/lectupedia/content/list/seleccion-bibliografica/index.en.md

 [**Krashen, Stephen**.
 2004. _The Power of Reading: Insights from the Research_.
 Libraries Unlimited.](https://amzn.to/3OR24Hj)

 This updated, and much-looked-for second edition explores new research on the topic, as well as revisits some of the original research reviewed.
 Krashen also explores in this book research on the role of school and public libraries and research indicating the need for a print-rich environment that provides light reading (comics, teen romance novels, magazines), as well as best in literature to help educate children in reading, comprehension, and second language acquisition.
-She examines the research around reading incentive/reward programs and, specifically, the research on AR (Accelerated Reader) and other electronic reading products.
+He examines the research around reading incentive/reward programs and, specifically, the research on AR (Accelerated Reader) and other electronic reading products.